Written by Laura Schmidt

 Documenting DH is a project from the Digital Humanities Research Network (DHRN).
 It consists of a series of audio interviews with various humanities scholars and students around the University of Wisconsin-Madison campus.
 Each interviewee is given a chance to talk about how they view data, work with data, manage data, or teach data to others.
-In March, we interviewed Brianna Marshall, Digital Curation Coordinator and lead of Research Data Services (RDS) at the University of Wisconsin-Madison.
-As part of this position, she promotes and supports digital humanties scholarship across the university.
-DHRN feels very fortunate to be able to record Brianna’s experiences and insights before she leaves the University of Wisconsin at the end of March to enter into a new position as Director of Research Services at the University of California, Riverside.
-Her interview is now accessible on the DHRN website.
+Most recently, we interviewed Reginold Royston, an assistant professor at the University of Wisconsin’s iSchool.
+His research focuses on civic innovation, online education, and media in Africa and in underserved communities in the United States.
+His interview is now accessible on the DHRN website.

-What do you find most interesting about working with data?
+What do you find most interesting and exciting about working with data?

 Reginold’s enthusiasm for this question was not lost on us.
 He thinks the search tools we have allow us to organize our information in ways that are useful and quickly available.
 For example, a project like Slave Voyages–which is a huge archive of nautical maps, inventories of names, some oral histories of the Transatlantic Slave Trade–lets you search across archives and databases and locations.
 Whereas a researcher in a physical library would have to rely on their own notetaking sensibility, their personal conventions, and their memory.
 Better questions can be asked with more distributed databases and better tagged data.